hamdiheb/museum/README.md

 ## Getting Started
 - Index.html is the main marke up that will show as the first page in the browser .
+- about.html the page that contain all information you need to know about us .
+- program.html contain the program schedule .
+- tickets.html contain tickets prices .
 - In css folder you will find the css file that contain all applicated designing on this project .
 - Img folder contain most of pictures that has been in use for this project